 Ways to share

-Ashford Oaks has developed 3 indoor safe spaces and 1 outdoor space (funded by the HeadStart grant and a Pay It Forward application).
-The 3 indoor spaces are staff offices which are very welcoming and calming for the pupils to use, they know they are spaces they can go to and ‘just be’ with a staff member there.
+Ashford Oaks has developed three indoor safe spaces and one outdoor space (supported by a Pay It Forward application).
+The three indoor spaces are staff offices which are very welcoming and calming for the pupils to use, they know they are spaces they can go to and “just be” with a staff member there.
 The outdoor space is a gazebo for pupils to use and is monitored by the Buddies.
-The young people described the indoor spaces as “a space where you can sit down and feel really comfortable inside” and “it’s a stress-relief space”.
+The pupils describe the indoor spaces as “a space where you can sit down and feel really comfortable inside” and “it’s a stress-relief space”.
 They said “it gives us another space to go”.
-Staff said the children really value the space and they have recently introduced theming the space, at the moment it is jungle theme.
+Staff say “the children really value the space” and they have recently introduced theming the space, such as a jungle theme.

-- Table Tennis Club – table tennis equipment for the Buddies to facilitate games.
+A Table Tennis Club including table tennis equipment for the Buddies to facilitate games.
 This is popular in the winter months especially.

-- Transition Project 2019 – pupils at Ashford Oaks have attended transition events with other primary schools before, and fed back that they would all like to look the same instead of being “divided” by their uniform.
-The Pay It Forward grant paid for t-shirts which every pupil could wear (for Ashford Oaks pupils, as well as pupils from Beaver Green, John Wallis and John Wesley primaries).
+A Transition Project where pupils at Ashford Oaks attended transition events with other primary schools.
+The grant funded t-shirts which every pupil could wear to ensure the pupils from all primary schools wore the same thing.
 Staff said the children got a lot out of the transition event at various workshops and made friends with children from other schools so feel “more confident” for starting secondary school in September.

-Overall, Ashford Oaks has fed back that the support, resources and funding opportunities from HeadStart has made such a difference to the school.
-They have fantastic safe spaces and have really valued having groups of year 5s trained by the HeadStart Team as Buddies.
-Ashford Oaks has been a very proactive school in terms of communication with Grace, applying for Pay It Forward funding, organising training for the Buddies and working through the Resilience Toolkit.
-They have implemented safe spaces, the Buddies and PIF funding opportunities which supports not just the pupils but the staff, families and wider local community as well.
+Overall, Ashford Oaks has worked incredibly hard to develop their whole school approach to resilience and wellbeing.
+They have fantastic safe spaces and have really valued the introduction of trained Buddies in school.
+Ashford Oaks has been a very proactive school in terms of applying for Pay It Forward funding, organising training for the Buddies and working through the Resilience Toolkit.
+They have implemented schemes which support not just the pupils’ wellbeing but the staff, families and wider local community wellbeing as well.